 4. Gaming motivations can work against each other

 Often, developers looking at our model assume that if they add as many motivations as possible, they can maximize their game’s appeal.
 However, our data reveals this is not the case.
 Gaming motivations aren’t additive because sometimes, combining multiple in one game creates a cognitive threshold of what humans find fun.
-The trade-off between competition and strategy is one good example of this.
+The trade-off between excitement and strategy is one good example of this.

 On the bottom axis of the chart is strategy (measured by analytical complexity) and on the vertical axis is excitement (measured by speed or tempo).
 As you can see, adding high excitement and high strategy motivations in the same game doesn’t work because there is a point when making complex decisions under time pressure takes the fun out of the game, and exceeds the cognitive threshold of the gamer.